-Most of Marco's landmarks withstood hurricane
+Hurricane Irma: Most of Marco Island's landmarks withstood storm

 Marco Island began to put the pieces back together Tuesday.